 - Specs, certifications, security/privacy documentation, implementation guides.

-When I work with B2B organizations—especially in life sciences, medtech, and other technical fields—I treat marketing as a way to support the entire internal conversation, not just the first click.
+When I work with B2B organizations, particularly in life sciences, medtech, and other technical fields, I view marketing as a means to support the entire internal decision-making process, not just the initial interaction.

 B2B Digital Marketing Strategies